Linearly Polarized Photon Fusion as a Precision Probe of the Tau Lepton Dipole Moments at Lepton Colliders: Conclusions

 \section{Conclusions}

 In this study, we have proposed a new method to probe the MDMs and EDMs of the $\tau$ lepton via the process $\gamma \gamma \to \tau^+ \tau^-$ at $e^+e^-$ colliders.
-Using the transverse-momentum-dependent factorization formalism, we demonstrated that azimuthal asymmetries in the final state provide powerful probes of the dipole form factors.
+Using the TMD factorization formalism, we demonstrated that azimuthal asymmetries in the final state provide powerful probes of the dipole form factors.
 Our phenomenological analysis, based on the projected parameters of the STCF, shows that the $\cos(2\phi)$ asymmetry is particularly sensitive to the MDM.
-We project a $2\sigma$ constraint of $-4.5 \times 10^{-3} < \mathrm{Re}(a_\tau)<6.9 \times 10^{-3}$, an order-of-magnitude improvement in precision over existing experimental limits.
+We project a $2\sigma$ constraint of $-4.6 \times 10^{-3} < \mathrm{Re}(a_\tau)<7.0 \times 10^{-3}$, reaching a level of precision comparable to the strongest existing experimental limits, but without relying on assumptions about photon fluxes.
 The same measurement would constrain the EDM to $|\mathrm{Re}(d_\tau)|< 2.8 \times 10^{-16} \ e\,\mathrm{cm}$ at the $2\sigma$ CL.

 Furthermore, we identified the $\sin(2\phi)$ and $\cos(4\phi)$ asymmetries as unique and complementary observables.
 They are sensitive exclusively to the imaginary components of the form factors, providing a clean channel to search for new physics.
-This work establishes the study of azimuthal asymmetries in two-photon processes as a promising new avenue for precision $\tau$ physics and BSM searches at future lepton colliders.
+This work establishes the study of azimuthal asymmetries in two-photon processes as a promising new avenue for precision $\tau$ physics and beyond-the-Standard-Model searches at future lepton colliders.

-{\it Acknowledgments.} The authors thank C.-P. Yuan for the helpful discussion.
-FX also thanks Yoav Afik for valuable discussions on tau efficiency.
-This work is supported by the National Science Foundations of China under Grant No.~12275052 and No.~12147101.
-B. Yan is supported in part by the National Science Foundation of China under Grant No.~12422506, the IHEP under Grant No.~E25153U1 and CAS under Grant No.~E429A6M1.
+{\it Acknowledgments.} The authors thank C.-P. Yuan for the helpful discussion, and Yu-Bo Li for bringing the CMS result to our attention.
+F.X. also thanks Yoav Afik for valuable discussions on $\tau$ efficiency.
+This work is supported by the National Science Foundations of China under Grants No.~12275052 and No.~12147101.
+B.Y. is supported in part by the National Science Foundation of China under Grant No.~12422506, the IHEP under Grant No.~E25153U1 and CAS under Grant No.~E429A6M1.
 The authors gratefully acknowledge the valuable discussions and insights provided by the members of the China Collaboration of Precision Testing and New Physics.